manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomGenerateProductionLotNames.md

 This action considers the attribute ProductionLine associated to the entity Product to query Generic Table **CustomProductionLineConversion** to get the Site and Facility names associated.

-The generated Lot name will consist of the first letter of the Site and Facility name followed by six digits that will be generated considering a set of characters defined in system Config.
-Since it is ParentMaterial it will always contain the constant value "00" at the end.
+The generated Lot name will consist of the first letter of the Site and Facility name followed by six digits that will be generated considering a set of characters defined in system Configuration (/AMSOsram/Material/LotNameAllowedCharacters).
+Since it is a Lot it will always contain the constant value "00" at the end.

-The generated name is stored in context so that it can be incremented each time a new Lot is created.
+The first 2 letters from the lot name (Site + Facility) will stored in the Name Generator context so that it can be incremented each time a new Lot is created.